 Since then, he has attended conducting workshops at the College-Conservatory of Music at the University of Cincinnati and the Peabody Conservatory of The John Hopkins University, studying with famed conductors Mark Gibson, Gustav Meier, and Markand Thakar.

-As a proponent of new music, Steven regularly commissions new works and collaborates with composers.
-In 2010 he conducted the premiere of David and Glass, an original opera by composer Chris Lamb.
-Since then he has conducted and performed in the premier of over a dozen new works, including the 2015 concert premiere of The Snow Maiden of Appalchia by Andrew H. Austin.
+As a proponent of new music, Mr. Brindle regularly commissions works and collaborates with composers.
+In 2010, he conducted the world premier of David and Glass, an original opera in three acts by contemporary composer Chris Lamb and since then, he has conducted and performed in the premier of over a dozen new works.

-Steven lives in Hampton with his dog, Chica.
+Steven currently also serves as the conductor of Bay Youth Concert Orchestra, and teaches private cello through The Academy of Music.
 He is a member of the Collegiate Music Educator’s National Conference, Omicron Delta Kappa, Pi Kappa Lambda, Alpha Chi, and Phi Mu Alpha Sinfonia.